TritonDataCenter/rfd/rfd/0036/README.md

 > Please note that, we strongly recommend you use the DNS Name to connect to your DB Instance as the underlying IP address can change (e.g., during a failover).

 The lesson there is that RDS users must build their database client applications in a way that tolerates dropped connections, changed IPs, and other failed requests.
+Looking beyond AWS at other clouds, it does not appear that anybody offers a solution for application independent high-availability with meaningfully better guarantees than Elastic IPs (in this case, "meaningfully" means "instant failover without dropped connections").

+This doesn't mean virtual or persistent IPs are not valuable, however.
+They are highly desirable, especially for internet-facing services and others that perform better with very long DNS TTLs.
+They are not, however, a miracle solution that eliminates any need for client-side error handling.